Things get worse for Jane.

 "Oh yes, you do.
 You can join the party."
 He walked to the kitchen and brought Jane a drink back.
 She sat in an armchair wishing that his friends would leave, the lager can still held in her right hand, unopened.
 Bob put a record on the hi-fi and closed the curtains.
 "Jane," he said loudly, almost shouting.
 "Get up and dance."

 "Fiona will dance, won't you, love?"
 Fiona giggled but got up and began to cavort around the living room.

 "Get em down, you Zulu warrior," the men began to sing, drowning out the song from the record.
 "Come on, Fiona, get your gear off."

 "Bob, it's late, I think you should pack this in, don't you?"
-I had raised my voice but avoided eye contact with the woman.
+Jane had raised her voice but avoided eye contact with the woman.

 "Shut up, Jane, it's only a bit of fun," Bob said.
 "Come on, Fiona."

 The woman started to unbutton her blouse.
 Jane could tell by the way she moved it was not the first time she had given such a performance.
 "Bob, what the hell, please tell her to stop."

 "Don't be such a prude.
 You don't have to look do you."